Frequently

 We evaluated paralleling existing power lines during the routing process.

 Wind and solar farms, as well as all other forms of electricity generating facilities, require substations and transmission lines to move energy to areas where it is consumed.
 If you have a transmission line on the property, the likelihood of a wind farm developing nearby is greater.
-While the transmission line traversing your property does not guarantee you will be offered the chance to participate in a renewable energy project, it does increase the chance due to the transmission line being on your property.
+While the transmission line traversing your property does not guarantee you will be offered the chance to participate in a renewable energy project, it does increase the chance.

-A more detailed view of our study areas can be accessed on this project website.
-Xcel Energy does not publicly share spatial data; those interested in looking at the project spatially are encouraged to check the project website for updates as routes and substation locations become more refined.
+A more detailed view of the transmission line and substation locations can be accessed on this project website.
+Xcel Energy does not publicly share spatial data; those interested in looking at the project spatially are encouraged to check the project website.

-Because Colorado's Power Pathway involves construction of a new 345 kV transmission line outside of existing ROW, Local land use permits are required in the counties and municipalities where the project is located.
+Because Colorado’s Power Pathway involves construction of a new 345-kV transmission line outside of the existing right-of-way, local land use permits are required in counties and municipalities where the project is located.
 Examples of these permits include Special Use Permits, Conditional Use Permits, or Senate Bill 1041 Areas and Activities of State Interest Permits.

 Federal and state permits/approvals may be required prior to construction.